 - PhD, University of Kent, United Kingdom

-- Personal tutor for students completing the pre-registration BSc and PG Diploma in Mental Health nursing
+- Personal tutor for students completing the pre-registration BSc and MSc in Mental Health Nursing

 - MSc and PhD supervisor

-- Programme Director for BSC/PG Dip and MSc Mental Health Nursing, City, University of London
+- Programme Director for BSC and MSc Mental Health Nursing, City, University of London

 - Senior Lecturer and researcher specialising in women's mental health, City University, 2002 – present